How and where to buy life insurance

 - You’ve taken out a new mortgage

-On the other hand, if you change jobs and your new benefits package includes a higher ‘death in service’ benefit, you may be able to decrease your level of cover.
+On the other hand, if you change jobs and your new benefits package includes a higher ‘death in service’ benefit, you might be able to decrease your level of cover.

 Read more in Life insurance – choosing a policy.

 Do you need income protection insurance?
-This type of insurance provides regular payments if you are unable to work due to illness or injury.
+This type of insurance provides regular payments if you’re unable to work due to illness or injury.

 Do you need payment protection insurance?
 Payment protection insurance will help you keep up with payments if you can’t work because you’re ill, had an accident or made redundant.